 A moderate risk was identified of hydrocarbons being able to permeate polymeric pipes which could have serious implication for drinking water supplies.

 A low to moderate risk of elevated carbon dioxide has been identified and further monitoring recommended.
-Has this been done?

 In the archives in Folkestone library there is a very interesting account of the landfill site written by a local resident in 1968.
 She said that the dust carts had a regular dumping schedule but that local traders were also allowed to dump rubbish there too.
 Given that the site was open, does anyone really know what was dumped there?

-According to the initial consultants’ report the Environment Agency classified the site as Flood Risk 3.
+When the planning application was submitted and according to the initial consultants’ report the Environment Agency classified the site as Flood Risk 3.

 This is an extract from the consultants’ environmental report :